angaza/nexus-python/README.md

-# Nexus Keycode: Python (Preview Release)
+# Nexus Python

-This package allows you to encode Nexus Keycodes.

-This is an early release.
-Some rough edges do exist.
-Most notably, only Python 2 is currently supported.
+This repository contains server-side code for managing devices using Nexus protocols, including Nexus Keycode.

 Learn more about about Angaza Nexus [here](https://angaza.github.io/nexus)!